China attacks foreign clothing, shoe brands over Xinjiang

 “How can H&M; eat Chinese rice and then smash China’s pot?” state television said in a commentary on Wednesday.

+The company said it deals with 350 Chinese manufacturers to make products that “comply with the principles of sustainable development.”
+H&M; said it “is committed to long-term investment and development in China.”

+On Thursday, H&M; products were missing from China‘s two most popular online retailers, Alibaba Group’s TMall and JD.com.
+News reports said they were removed due to public criticism over its Xinjiang statement.
+Spokespeople for Alibaba and JD didn’t immediately respond to requests for comment.

-On Thursday, internet users pointed to clothing brands Uniqlo of Japan and The Gap of the United States as other possible offenders.
+Internet users pointed to clothing brands Uniqlo of Japan and The Gap of the United States as other possible offenders.
 It was unclear how many of those accounts were members of the public and how many were operated by the ruling party’s vast propaganda apparatus.

-Pop star Wang Yibo’s announcement that he was quitting as a Nike “brand ambassador” didn’t mention Xinjiang but said he “firmly resists any words and actions that pollute China.”
+Pop star Wang Yibo‘s announcement that he was quitting as a Nike “brand ambassador” didn’t mention Xinjiang.
+It said he “firmly resists any words and actions that pollute China.”

-Others including actor Huang Xuan and Song Qian, a singer and actress also known as Victoria Song who is a former member of Korean pop group f(x), announced they would end endorsement contracts with H&M.; Actress Tang Songyun said she was breaking ties with Nike.
+Others including singer and actress Song Qian, a former member of Korean pop group f(x) who also is known as Victoria Song, and actor Huang Xuan announced they would end endorsement contracts with H&M.; Actress Tang Songyun said she was breaking ties with Nike.

 Chinese athletic shoe brand ANTA announced it was pulling out of BCI, the industry cotton group.